 This Recommendation defines the APS protocol and protection switching operation for the linear protection schemes for the Optical Transport Network at the Optical Channel Data Unit (ODUk) level.
+These schemes are based on the generic linear protection specifications in [ITU-T G.808.1].
 Linear protection schemes considered in this Recommendation are:

-- ODUk subnetwork connection protection with inherent monitoring (1+1, 1:n); - ODUk subnetwork connection protection with non-intrusive monitoring (1+1); - ODUk subnetwork connection protection with sublayer monitoring (1+1, 1:n).
+- ODUk subnetwork connection protection with inherent monitoring (1+1, 1:n); - ODUk subnetwork connection protection with non-intrusive monitoring (1+1); - ODUk subnetwork connection protection with sublayer monitoring (1+1, 1:n) - ODUk compound link subnetwork connection group protection with inherent monitoring (1+1, 1:1).